Nayggets/Shell/README.md

 # Shell

+## Description
-Simple Shell that manage execution, pipe ,background execution
+Simple shell that can manage command execution, piping of commands, and background execution.

 ### Here's a diagram depicting the steps from command line to process execution: